gimasi/TUINO_ONE/README.md

 <hr>
-**If you are Looking for the onboard HW or GMX Modules libraries for the Tuino 1 navigate into the tuino_libs directory and find them there.
-Have Fun!**
+**<b>If you are Looking for the onboard HW or GMX Modules libraries for the Tuino 1 navigate into the tuino_libs directory and find them there.
+Have Fun!</b>**
 <hr/>

 # QUICK SETUP

 To start using the Tuino 1 you need to install the Arduino IDE ( >= 1.6.4 ).<br/>